Owoscaw/Notes-for-school/Mathematics/Further/Decision/Graphs and Networks/Graph theory.md

 The handshake lemma dictates that in every undirected graph, the number of nodes that touch an odd number of arcs is even.
 This can be represented as:
 $$\Huge \sum_{v\in V}deg\,v=2|E|$$
 Where $V$ is the set of nodes in the graph and $E$ is the set of arcs in the graph.
+The triangle inequality must hold for all triangles in the network.
+The triangle inequality holds that the longest side of any triangle $\leq$ the sum of the two shorter sides.

 This is a visual representation of an undirected graph with its adjacency matrix beside it.
 Node that the arcs between nodes can have weight to indicate the time it takes to travel them, in this case the weight of each arc is 1:
 ![[Graph theory undirected.png|500]]
 This is a directed version of the above graph:
 ![[Graph theory undirected 1.png|500]]

 A graph is Eulerian if it contains a trail that includes every arc and starts and finishes at the same node.
 Any connected graph whose nodes are all of even order is Eulerian.
 A graph is semi-Eulerian if it contains a trail that includes every arc, but starts and finishes at different nodes.
-Any connected graph whose nodes are all of even order except for two is semi-Eulerian.
+Any connected graph whose nodes are all even order except for two is semi-Eulerian.
 Eulerian and semi-Eulerian graphs can be drawn without lifting a pen off of the paper and without repeating any arcs.